advice

 How Do I Tell If Someone Is Into Me?

 You can read a book.
 You can read a map.
 But reading people, that’s difficult in any situation.
 Reading people to figure out if they’re actually into you romantically or sexually is even more difficult.
-Douglas Laman is here to give fellow autistic readers a little help.
+Lisa Laman is here to give fellow autistic readers a little help.

 Music With Lyrics: Finding Your Way Back to Yourself After Sexual Assault